muhammedali360/Shell/REPORT.md

 string, searching for a space ' '.
 When the first space is found, the original string is copied up to that point, and the result is returned.

-removeLeadingSpace: Given a string, will remove all spaces and tabs preceeding it.
+removeLeadingSpace: Given a string, will remove all spaces and tabs preceding it.
 We do this in a loop that gets the pointer to the string, checks the first character to see if it is whitespace, and increments the pointer if yes, until it hits a non-whitespace character and returns.